 Your Final Images:

-Within 48 hours after our session I will send you proofs via Drop Box or email.
+Within 48 hours after our session I will send you your proofs.
 You can expect 10-20 proofs from which to select your final images.
 After you make your selection, I will finely finish your chosen image to color correct, even out skin tone, remove blemishes, flyaway hairs, etc.

 Save back-up copies of the files you purchase.
 You can use a cloud based service like drop box or an external hard drive, flash drive or all three.